 Commissioners for the Reduction of the National Debt - Debt Reduction

 Little remains of the Commissioners’ original function of debt reduction - the full remnants of the earlier sinking fund concept having been removed by the National Loans Act 1968.
-However, a specific sinking fund is still operated under the terms of the prospectus to repay 3½% Conversion Loan.
+However, a specific sinking fund was still in operation under the terms of the prospectus to repay 3½% Conversion Loan, until the bond was redeemed on 1 April 2015.